Danny-Mousa/feed-reader-RSS/README.md

   - `New Feed Selection` suite, incluides the following spec:
     - `when a new feed is loaded by the loadFeed function, should the content actually changes` spec

-## What is Jasmine
-Jasmine is a Behavior Driven Development testing framework for JavaScript.
-It does not rely on browsers, DOM, or any JavaScript framework.
-Thus it's suited for websites, Node.js projects, or anywhere that JavaScript can run.

 ## How to build
  If you want to build your own testing code using jasmine, you have to do just one of the following approaches :